University Libraries Facilities Use Guidelines for Fall 2020

 - Based on materials safety guidelines, we have altered circulation and recirculation procedures for books, and other equipment.
 University Libraries will limit in-person interactions associated with the receipt and recirculation of materials throughout our facilities.
 Non-book items that will fit in book drops can be returned to book-drops to avoid as much patron-to-staff contact as possible.

-- Paper based materials will be quarantined for 24 hours before processing and re-shelving can begin.
+- Paper based materials will be quarantined for 24 hours before processing and re-shelving can begin, following industry standards.
 Smooth plastic or plastic-like surfaces, media (e.g., CDs, DVDs, etc.) and microformats (e.g., fiche, film, etc.), and all AV equipment loans will be quarantined for 72-hours before processing can begin.

 - Materials received in the mail will undergo quarantine for 24 hours before being processed for circulation.